Purely electronic model for exciton-polaron formation in moir\'e heterostructures: Large mass renormalization

 \section{Large mass renormalization}

 Immersing an exciton in a correlated electronic bath can lead to a strong renormalization of its properties.
-We now theoretically investigate the mass renormalization of the AP as a function of the electron filling from the momentum-dependent exciton spectral function by calculating the bandwidth of the AP, which is proportional to the effective hopping and inversely proportional to the effective mass.
+We now theoretically investigate the mass renormalization of the AP as a function of the electron filling from the momentum-dependent exciton spectral function.
+We define the mass $m$ of a particle with dispersion $\varepsilon_\kk$ as $m^{-1} = \partial^2 \varepsilon_\kk/ \partial \kk^2 |_{\kk=0}$.
+For a particle hopping on a triangular lattice, the mass is given by $m=3/W$, where $W$ is the bandwidth of $\varepsilon_\kk$.
+We use this relation to determine the mass of the AP by calculating its bandwidth.
 We find a very strong mass renormalization of the polaron, consistent with recent diffusion experiments~\cite{upadhyayGiantEnhancementExciton2024, yanAnomalouslyEnhancedDiffusivity2024}.
 We emphasize that this mass renormalization for interlayer-excitons in moir\'e lattices is orders of magnitude larger than the typical mass renormalization for polarons in the continuum~\cite{combescotNormalStateHighly2007, nascimbeneCollectiveOscillationsImbalanced2009, navonEquationStateLowTemperature2010}.
 In a system with continuous Galilean invariance, the effective mass of a bound state is independent of its binding energy.
-In contrast, in a lattice, where center-of-mass motion does not decouple, the effective mass depends strongly on the binding energy.
-Specifically, second-order perturbation theory predicts that exciton hopping is inversely proportional to the binding energy.
+In contrast, in a lattice, where center-of-mass motion does not decouple, the effective mass depends on the binding energy; and second-order perturbation theory predicts that the exciton mass is proportional to the binding energy.

 At low electron densities, increasing the filling provides more electronic excitations for the exciton to bind with, reducing its mobility; Fig.~\ref{fig:3}(b).
 In the high-density regime where the electron band is nearly full, available excitations decrease again, leading to weaker mass renormalization.
 Additionally, at sufficiently high densities, new hopping channels emerge, allowing the hole to hop independently and rebind with a distant electron, enhancing mobility, referred to as non-monogamous hopping in Ref.~\cite{upadhyayGiantEnhancementExciton2024}.
 This trend resembles exciton mobility measured in recent experiments~\cite{upadhyayGiantEnhancementExciton2024, yanAnomalouslyEnhancedDiffusivity2024}.